Sherry Magee: Career

 A native of Clarendon, Pennsylvania, Magee was one of the premier hitters of the dead-ball era.
 He was picked out by local Phillies scout Jim Randall when he had heard about the exploits of Magee on the local diamond, and it resulted in an impromptu tryout that resulted in a spot for Magee on the Phillies.
 He started his first game as a left fielder against the Brooklyn Superbas on June 29, 1904.

 From 1905 through 1914, Magee finished in the National League top 10 in home runs and runs batted in (RBI) seven times, including leading the National League in RBIs four times.
 He led the league for a fourth time in the 1918 campaign, which was shortened by World War I and the Spanish flu pandemic.
 Magee also hit over .300 five times, including a batting title to his credit as well, while also being known as one of the finest defensive outfielders of his day.
 He collected 2,169 hits and 441 stolen bases, including 23 steals of home plate.

 Magee would play eleven years with the Phillies while spending the last year as team captain.
 His 85 RBIs in 1905 were a league high.
 His most productive season came in 1910, when he led the league in batting (.310), RBIs (123), runs (110), total bases (263), on-base percentage (.445), slugging average (.507) and OPS (.952), and finished second in doubles (39) and triples (17).

 On July 10, 1911, Magee (allegedly drunk) struck umpire Bill Finneran as a result of disputing a called third strike, knocking him unconscious, at which he was suspended for the remainder of the season, although on appeal the suspension was shortened to just over a month, 36 games.

 In 1914 Magee led the league in hits (171), doubles (39), RBIs (103), extra base hits (65), total bases (277) and slugging (.509).
 A year later, he was traded to the Boston Braves.
 He remained at Boston until the 1917 midseason, when he was sent to the Cincinnati Reds.
 In 1918, he led the league in RBIs (76) for the fourth time.
-In 1919, Magee was seriously ill for two months and he concluded his major league career by pinch-hitting twice during the 1919 World Series, which resulted in two hits and a championship for Magee.
+In 1919, Magee was seriously ill for two months and he concluded his major league career by pinch-hitting twice during the 1919 World Series, which resulted in one hit and a championship for Magee.